Artist, embroiderer & collector of stories

 My inspiration comes from the every day – every day people and every day things.
-I am fascinated by people and their stories: particularly their reflections and memories of ordinary home and working lives.
+I’m fascinated by people and their stories: particularly their reflections and memories of ordinary home and working lives.

-Text features strongly in my work– either in the form of handwriting taken from old letters and postcards or snippets of conversation – recording words exactly as they are spoken.
+I love words and text and this features strongly in my work– often in the form of handwriting taken from old letters and postcards or snippets of conversation – recording words exactly as they are spoken.
 The words are meticulously hand stitched – a slow and thoughtful process that leaves a permanent mark of something that may have previously been dismissed as insignificant.

 Wherever possible I use discarded materials – often old pieces of clothing or domestic textiles.
 I believe that materials previously used, washed and worn carry their own stories.
 I love the thought that an old piece of clothing is implanted with stories of the wearer or that a piece of vintage table linen holds the secrets of a household.

 I layer and patch these “past fragments” together, combining them with hand stitch – offering a glimpse into lives all but forgotten or overlooked.
 Hand stitching is really important to me – there is something very personal about leaving your mark with needle and thread.